dfinity/motoko/doc/md/getting-started/basic-concepts.md

 The type system is a safety feature that prevents a slew of errors that would otherwise have to be detected and reported at runtime, when they would be difficult or impossible to address.

-To design this logical definition, experiment with it, and practice making mistakes, you want to interact with this type system.
-The error messages of the **type checker** attempt to help the developer when they misunderstand or otherwise misapply the logic of the type system.

 ## Motoko base library